darennathaniel/parkere-be/README.md

 create table in postgres
 1. go to command prompt cd to the parkere-be, then cd sql
-2. log in to the psql -U postgres
+2. log in to the psql -U postgres or sudo -u postgres psql
 3. \c parkere
 4. \i carpark.sql
 5. \i favorite.sql